harshrpg/FC2/README.rst

 This software will calculate the most economic routes for an aircraft as per the fuel consumption.
 Please note that the pdf document has a more comprehensive How to Use? information.

+This project was created in a Python 3.6 environment.
+It will be easier to set up the project if you install [Anaconda](https://conda.io/docs/user-guide/install/download.html) or [Miniconda](https://conda.io/miniconda.html).
+Other options, such as [PyEnv](https://github.com/pyenv/pyenv) and classic virtual environment (i.e. `venv`), will also work.

 * Free software: MIT license
 * Documentation: https://FC2.readthedocs.io.